1. Plan Your Zapier Integration

 5. Get Zapier Integration Support

-Once you’ve launched your Zapier integration, you’re enrolled in the Zapier Partner Program and are eligible for a variety of benefits.
+Once you’ve launched your Zapier integration in the partner program, you’re enrolled in the Zapier Partner Program and are eligible for a variety of benefits.
 Congrats!
 You’ll receive monthly emails from us about how your integration is doing, plus updates on where you stand and what benefits you’re eligible for.

 - Have questions about how the Zapier Partner Program works?
 Check out our FAQ page.